letsdrink/ouzo/docs/utils/strings.rst

 htmlEntities
 ~~~~~~~~~~~~
-Alias for htmlentities() with UTF-8 and flags ENT_COMPAT and ENT_SUBSTITUTE.
+Alias for htmlentities() with UTF-8 and defined flag ENT_COMPAT.

 **Parameters:** ``$text``